In Short

 - training fees.

 You must consider both GST consequences if you transfer a franchise to someone else or terminate a franchise agreement.
-In addition, you will also need to consider capital gains tax.
+In addition, you will also need to consider capital gains tax for gains or losses which can differ depending on the circumstances of the transfer (to the franchisor or another franchisee) or termination (surrender).

 When you transfer or terminate your franchise, the initial fee in your cost base may be relevant in working out your net capital gain (if any).
 Therefore, this should be accounted for in your annual tax return.